Skip to content

 How to Calculate Bank Holiday Entitlement for a Compressed Workweek

-When an employee works compressed hours, then their annual leave is calculated using hours rather than individual days.
+When an employee works compressed hours, the company calculates their annual leave in hours rather than days.

-Therefore, if one of their usual working days happens to land on a bank holiday, the employee’s number of hours for that day will be deducted from their annual leave entitlement.
+If a bank holiday falls on one of their scheduled workdays, the company deducts the corresponding hours from their annual leave entitlement.
 Discover the bank holidays in the UK here.

 Time and Attendance Tracking

-If you decide to implement a flexible working policy in your company, then one vital aspect you will need to consider is time and attendance tracking.
+If you implement a flexible working policy, tracking time and attendance will be a crucial factor.
+Ensuring accurate records helps maintain productivity and compliance.
 Employee time and attendance are legal requirements of the Working Time Regulations (1998).

 You may already have a system for monitoring the hours that your employees work.
 However, if your employees adopt a flexible working schedule then you will need a transparent system that you can rely on.